LaneSawyerT/charlixcx-merch/TESTING.md

   - Back to shop link works.
   - Add to bag button works, message shows with bag contents.
   - Success message checkout button, close buttons and view bag link works.
-  - bag in nav updates to show number of items in basket and current grand total.
+  - bag in nav updates to show number of items in bag and current grand total.
   - When a product has only one left in stock and the user buys it, it will display a sold out text afterwards.
-  - When a product has no stock left, add to basket buttons aren't available and sold out displays on merchandise and merchandise info pages.
+  - When a product has no stock left, add to bag buttons aren't available and sold out displays on merchandise and merchandise info pages.
   - Product Admin functionality only shows for superusers.
   - Product admin edit button opens Edit Merchandise Page.